schmelto/abap/README.md

   ENDMETHOD.
 ENDCLASS.
 ```
-**Note:** We have to define `t_regup TYPE TABLE OF regup` and `t_edidd TYPE TABLE OF edidd` for using them in the class.
+> **Note:** We have to define `t_regup TYPE TABLE OF regup` and `t_edidd TYPE TABLE OF edidd` for using them in the class.

+> **Note:** The method which is also called in the function module has to be in the `PUBLIC SECTION` of the class.

 ## ABAP Docs

-To make the method more readable we can use ABAP Doc expressions like this:
+To make the method more readable/descriptive ABAP Doc expressions should be used:

 ```abap
 "! <p class="shorttext synchronized">Modify payment IDOCs</p>
 "! @exception dont_create_idoc | <p class="shorttext synchronized">Don't created a payment IDOC</p>